martinig94/about_me/Basketball.md

 }
 </style>

 As a dedicated engineer and data scientist at the United Nations, I have consistently applied my analytical skills to deliver impactful results.
 Motivated by a lifelong passion for basketball, I am pursuing a career transition into coaching and basketball analytics, actively studying and refining my coaching competencies.
-I hold a particular interest in fostering players’ coordination and decision-making skills, and I am seeking opportunities abroad to broaden my understanding of the game and further advance my coaching expertise.
+I hold a particular interest in fostering players’ coordination and decision-making skills, with a growing focus on the constraints-led approach and differential learning.
+I am seeking opportunities abroad to broaden my understanding of the game and further advance my coaching expertise.
 ---
+[Download my Basketball CV (PDF)](/assets/cv_basketball.pdf){:download="Giulia_Martini_CV_basketball.pdf"}

 # Basketball Experience — Coaching